Microsoft Corp (MSFT)'s Winning Formula: Financial Metrics and C

 - GF Value rank: 5/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, but slightly lower in GF Value and Momentum, GuruFocus assigned Microsoft Corp the GF Score of 95 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, and a slightly lower GF Value rank, GuruFocus assigned Microsoft Corp the GF Score of 97 out of 100, which signals the highest outperformance potential.

-Microsoft Corp, with a market cap of $3.16 trillion and sales of $227.58 billion, is a titan in the technology sector.
-The company boasts an operating margin of 44.17%, reflecting its efficiency and profitability.
-Microsoft develops and licenses consumer and enterprise software, and is best known for its Windows operating systems and Office productivity suite.
-The company is organized into three broad segments: productivity and business processes, intelligence cloud, and more personal computing.
-These segments encompass a range of products and services, including the legacy Microsoft Office, cloud-based Office 365, Exchange, SharePoint, Skype, LinkedIn, Dynamics, Azure, Windows Server OS, SQL Server, Windows Client, Xbox, Bing search, display advertising, and Surface laptops, tablets, and desktops.
+Microsoft Corp, with a market cap of $3.12 trillion and sales of $227.58 billion, is a titan in the technology sector.
+The company's operating margin stands at a robust 44.17%.
+Microsoft develops and licenses consumer and enterprise software, known for its Windows operating systems and Office productivity suite.
+The company is organized into three equally sized broad segments: productivity and business processes, intelligence cloud, and more personal computing.
+These segments encompass a range of products and services, including legacy Microsoft Office, cloud-based Office 365, Exchange, SharePoint, Skype, LinkedIn, Dynamics, infrastructure- and platform-as-a-service offerings Azure, Windows Server OS, SQL Server, Windows Client, Xbox, Bing search, display advertising, and Surface laptops, tablets, and desktops.

 Financial Strength Breakdown